petitchamp/anefchecker/README.md

 # anefchecker
-This chrome extension can automatically check the status of your ANEF carte de séjour renewal process
+This chrome extension can automatically display the status of your ANEF carte de séjour renewal process when you are logged in to the ANEF website